wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- When **read** is used, the shell script execution will stop to read user input
 		- ```
 		- echo enter a value
-		- read value
+		- read value # or more
-		- echo you have entered $value
+		- echo you have entered $value # ore m
 		- ```
 -
 	-